giancosta86/giancosta86.github.io/_posts/2016-01-03-wildfly-clustering.md

       * you do not need to perform explicit lookups if the web tier is in the same **ear** as the EJB tier - thus supporting local injection

-      * the client EJB Lite can add logic to simplify the interface of the wrapped EJB - or it can just expose the original bean via a getter, or introduce a mixed approach
+      * the client bean can add logic to simplify the interface of the wrapped EJB - or it can just expose the original bean via a getter, or introduce a mixed approach

       * finally, by using **@Named**, you can easily integrate it into other technologies, such as Java Server Faces.